-Thinly sliced apples tossed with fresh lime juice, olive oil, scallions and parsley plus crunchy pita bread croutons and spicy cinnamon walnuts.
+Thinly sliced apples tossed with fresh lime juice, olive oil, scallions and parsley plus crunchy pita bread croutons, a little sharp cheddar and spicy cinnamon walnuts.
 A flavor party in the making.

-I’m having a serious love affair with apples.
+I’m in a serious love affair with apples.
+I might need help.
 Lately I have been throwing them into every single salad I make.
-The end is not near and I’m completely happy about it.
+The end isn’t near and I’m completely happy about it.

 I recommend using sweet apples in this salad to balance out the sourness of the lime.
 Two sours = major puckering.
 If you do find it overly sour combat it by drizzling in a teaspoon or two of honey to taste.